-The Instructional Programs Office provides oversight to ensure compliance with campus and Graduate College policies and procedures.
-The Instructional Programs Office acts for the Dean, the Executive Committee, and the Graduate Faculty of Education.
+The Student Academic Affairs Office provides oversight to ensure compliance with campus and Graduate College policies and procedures.
+The Student Academic Affairs Office acts for the Dean, the Executive Committee, and the Graduate Faculty of Education.

-The College of Education offers graduate work leading to the Master of Education (Ed.M.), the Master of Arts (A.M.), the Master of Science (M.S.), the Advanced Certificate (ADV), the Doctor of Education (Ed.D.), and the Doctor of Philosophy (Ph.D.) degrees.
+The College of Education offers graduate work leading to the Master of Education (Ed.M.), the Master of Arts (A.M.), the Master of Science (M.S.), the Certificate of Advanced Study (CAS), the Doctor of Education (Ed.D.), and the Doctor of Philosophy (Ph.D.) degrees.
 Once a student is admitted to a degree program, most of the pertinent information relating to degree progress is available through the department office.
-In addition, all degree progress is monitored by the Instructional Programs Office.
+In addition, all degree progress is monitored by the Student Academic Affairs Office.

-Degree requirements in each department and in specialized fields or areas in education may extend beyond those of the Graduate College as stated in the Graduate Programs catalog.
-Requirements specifically pertaining to graduate degrees in education are found in this handbook and in materials available from individual departments in the College of Education.
+Degree requirements in each department and in specialized fields or areas in education may extend beyond those of the Graduate College as stated in the Programs of Study (http://courses.uiuc.edu/cis/programs/urbana/).
+Requirements specifically pertaining to graduate degrees in education are found in this handbook and in materials available from individual departments within the College of Education.

-All graduate degrees in education are recommended to and conferred by the Graduate College of the university.
-The various departments and their areas of specialization in which graduate degrees in education may be pursued are listed below.
+All graduate degrees in education are recommended to and conferred by the Graduate College of the University.
+The following section identifies the areas of specialization in which graduate degrees may be pursued within the six Education departments.

-Departments and Areas of Specialization Curriculum and Instruction (C & I), 311 Education Building
+Departments and Areas of Specialization

+Curriculum and Instruction (CI), 311 Education Building